pysat.Instrument.load() method takes care of a lot of the

 Before data is available in

-cleaning routine.
-The amount of cleaning is set by the clean_level keyword,
+an instrument specific cleaning routine.
+The amount of cleaning is set by the

 dmsp = pysat.Instrument(platform='dmsp', name='ivm', tag='utd', inst_id='f12', clean_level=None) dmsp = pysat.Instrument(platform='dmsp', name='ivm', tag='utd', inst_id='f12', clean_level='clean')